 - The effects of egg feeding on various parameters were analyzed by paired T-tests when the variables were satisfactory for parametric tests or by Wilcoxon signed-rank tests

-- Because C-reactive protein and SAA values were not normally distributed, regression analyses with these variables were performed with logarithmically transformed values
+- Because CRP and SAA values were not normally distributed, regression analyses with these variables were performed with logarithmically transformed values

 - The strength of associations of CRP and SAA with lipoprotein values was evaluated by linear regression on each variable separately, unadjusted for covariates.

 - Data were considered significant at (two-sided) P<0.05.